civicrm/org.civicrm.flexmailer/README.md

 The FlexMailer is a email delivery system for CiviCRM v4.7+ which supports batching and events.

+## Events

-Specifically, it emits five Symfony events:
+FlexMailer emits five Symfony events:

   * [`WalkBatchesEvent`](src/Event/WalkBatchesEvent.php) (`EVENT_WALK`): Examine the recipient list and pull out a subset for whom you want to send email.
   * [`ComposeBatchEvent`](src/Event/ComposeBatchEvent.php) (`EVENT_COMPOSE`): Given a batch of recipients, prepare an email message for each.
   * [`AlterBatchEvent`](src/Event/AlterBatchEvent.php) (`EVENT_ALTER`): Given a batch of recipients and their messages, change the content of the messages.
   * [`SendBatchEvent`](src/Event/SendBatchEvent.php) (`EVENT_SEND`): Given a batch of recipients and their  messages, send the messages out.
   * [`RunEvent`](src/Event/RunEvent.php) (`EVENT_RUN`): Execute the main-loop (with all of the above steps).

+## Default Implementations

 FlexMailer includes default listeners for all of these events.
 They behave in basically the same way as CiviMail's traditional BAO-based delivery